LottieAnning/LIFE4136_rotation3/README.md

 <a name="further_gatk"></a>

 From observation alone it is clear to see that some individuals are plotting incorrectly.
-Individuals such as KAG.03tl plot close to the arenosa end of the scale which is incorrect as we know its pure lyrata.
-The below figure shows the other tainted individuals:
+Individuals such as KAG.03tl plot close to the arenosa end of the scale (left) which is incorrect as we know from Marburger et al., it's pure lyrata.
+Impurity can occur due to many reasons, including: incorrect labelling of samples, sample mix ups in the lab, contamination etc. The below figure shows the other impure individuals, highlighted in yellow:

 ![Annotated Individuals PCA](Figures/annotated_individuals_pca.png)

 Returning to gatk, filter out the impure individuals:
-# why impure!
 ```
 grep -o -E 'BZD-....|PEK-....|SCT-....|TEM-....|GYE-....|JOH-....|KAG-(01|02|04|05|06|07|08)..|LIC-....|LOI-....|MAU-....|MOD-....|PIL-....|SCB-....|SWB-....|HAB-....|ROK-....|FRE-(01|02|03|04|05|07)tl|OCH-(01|02|03|04|06|07|08)tl|KEH-(01|02|03|04|05)tl' Chrom_1_noSnakemake.lyrata.bipassed.dp.m.bt.1pct.ld_pruned.vcf > filtered_tetraploid.args
 ```